Lasso Meets Horseshoe : A Survey: Lasso and Horseshoe

 The horseshoe prior is a member of a wider class of global-local scale mixtures of normals that admit following hierarchical form \citep{polson2010shrink}:

-These priors are collectively called ``global-local'' shrinkage priors in \cite{polson2010shrink}, since they recover signals by a local shrinkage parameter and adapt to sparsity by a global shrinkage parameter.
-Some of the popular shrinkage priors include the generalized double Pareto (GDP) \citep{armagan2013generalized}, the three-parameter beta \citep{armagan2011generalized}, and the more recent horseshoe+ \citep{bhadra2015horseshoe+} and the Dirichlet-Laplace \citep{bhattacharya2014dirichlet} priors.
-A natural question is \textit{how do we compare these priors?} It is known due to several authors \citep[e.g.]{polson2010shrink,bhadra2015default,van2015conditions} that the key features of a global-local shrinkage prior is a peak at origin and heavy tails.
-Below we list a few popular global-local shrinkage priors along with their behavior near origin and the tails.
-A detailed list of shrinkage priors proposed in the recent past is deferred to Section~\ref{sec:app-ext}.
+These priors are collectively called global-local shrinkage priors in \cite{polson2010shrink}, since they recover signals by a local shrinkage parameter and adapt to sparsity by a global shrinkage parameter.
+Table \ref{tab:one-gps} provides a list of the popular and recent global-local shrinkage priors.
+A natural question is \textit{how do we compare these priors?} It is known due to several authors \citep[e.g., ][]{polson2010shrink,bhadra2015default} that the key features of a global-local shrinkage prior is a peak at origin and heavy tails.
+An early example of such a prior was proposed by \citet{cutillo2008larger} in the context of wavelet thresholding where a heavier tail was attained by modeling $\theta \sim \Nor(0, \tau^2)$ and $\tau^2 \sim (\tau^2)^{-k}$ where $k > 1/2$.
+We list a few popular global-local shrinkage priors along with their behavior near origin and the tails on Table \ref{tab:one-gps}, and a discussion of the recent extensions of global-local priors beyond the Gaussian model is deferred to \S~\ref{sec:app-ext}.